HTML has links - PDF has Authentication

 (c) A detailed summary of each step in the pharmacy benefit manager's appeals process.

 (2) The pharmacy benefit manager must reconsider the reimbursement.
 A pharmacy benefit manager's review process must provide the network pharmacy or its representatives with the opportunity to submit information to the pharmacy benefit manager including, but not limited to, documents or written comments.
-The pharmacy benefit manager must review and investigate the reimbursement and consider all information submitted by the network pharmacy or its representatives prior to issuing a decision.
+Documents or information that may be submitted by a network pharmacy to show that the reimbursement amount paid by a pharmacy benefit manager is less than the net amount that the network pharmacy paid to the supplier of the drug include, but are not limited to:

-(3) The pharmacy benefit manager must complete the appeal within thirty calendar days from the time the network pharmacy submits the appeal.
+(3) The pharmacy benefit manager must complete the appeal within 30 calendar days from the time the network pharmacy submits the appeal.
 If the network pharmacy does not receive the pharmacy benefit manager's decision within that time frame, then the appeal is deemed denied.

-(4) The pharmacy benefit manager must uphold the appeal of a network pharmacy with fewer than fifteen retail outlets within the state of Washington, under its corporate umbrella, if the pharmacy demonstrates that they are unable to purchase therapeutically equivalent interchangeable product from a supplier doing business in the state of Washington at the pharmacy benefit manager's list price.
+(4) The pharmacy benefit manager must uphold the appeal of a network pharmacy with fewer than 15 retail outlets within the state of Washington, under its corporate umbrella, if the pharmacy demonstrates that they are unable to purchase therapeutically equivalent interchangeable product from a supplier doing business in the state of Washington at the pharmacy benefit manager's list price.
 "Therapeutically equivalent" is defined in RCW 69.41.110(7).

-(5) If the pharmacy benefit manager denies the network pharmacy's appeal, the pharmacy benefit manager must provide the network pharmacy with a reason for the denial and the national drug code of a drug that has been purchased by other network pharmacies located in the state of Washington at a price less than or equal to the predetermined reimbursement cost for the multisource generic drug.
-"Multisource generic drug" is defined in RCW 19.340.100 (1)(c).
+(5)(a) If the pharmacy benefit manager denies the network pharmacy's appeal, the pharmacy benefit manager must provide the network pharmacy with a reason for the denial, the national drug code and price of a drug that has been purchased by other network pharmacies located in the state of Washington at a price less than or equal to the predetermined reimbursement cost for the multisource generic drug and the name of at least one wholesaler or supplier from which the drug was available for purchase at that price on the date of the claim or claims that are subject of the appeal.
+"Multisource generic drug" has the same meaning as the definition of "multisource generic drug" in RCW 48.200.280.

 (7) If otherwise qualified, the following may file an appeal with a pharmacy benefit manager: